LuukBakkum/luukbakkum.nl/README.md

 ![GitHub last commit](https://img.shields.io/github/last-commit/LuukBakkum/luukbakkum.nl)
 ![GitHub contributors](https://img.shields.io/github/contributors/LuukBakkum/luukbakkum.nl)

 Welcome to the repository for luukbakkum.nl!
+Firstly I would like to thank [Sem Plaatsman](https://github.com/SemPlaatsman/semplaatsman.nl) with profiding the blueprint for this beautiful portfolio.
 This project showcases a modern, fully responsive personal portfolio website built with React.
 It has built-in support for emails, multilinguality, multiple themes, and free hosting.

 ![luukbakkum.nl Mockup](./docs/assets/about-mockup.webp)